SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Methodology

 \subsection{Network Partitioning}

-Deep Neural Networks (DNNs) have achieved significant success in tasks such as image recognition and natural language processing.
-However, in order to continuously improve the performance of the models, neural networks are becoming deeper and deeper, with an increasing number of layers in DNN models \cite{nguyen2020wide, nichani2021deeper}.
-To address this issue, layer pruning aims to remove redundant layers in the neural network to obtain a more compact network.
-Nevertheless, existing layer pruning methods usually evaluate the importance of each layer separately, which is time-consuming in the networks consisting of numerous layers.
-Thus, it is necessary to partition the network into multiple segments, based on which we can focus on the layers within these segments rather than conducting importance evaluation through all layers of the whole network, thereby reducing the computational cost and improving the efficiency of the layer pruning process \cite{de2018partitioning, saguil2020layer}.
+Existing layer pruning methods usually evaluate the importance of each layer separately, which is time-consuming in the networks consisting of numerous layers.
+Thus, it is necessary to partition the network into multiple segments, based on which we can focus on the layers within these segments rather than conducting importance evaluation through all layers of the whole network, thereby reducing the computational cost and improving the efficiency of the layer pruning process.

 In ordered sample clustering, it is required that the samples be arranged in a certain order, and the order should not be disrupted during classification, meaning that samples of the same category must be adjacent to each other.
 That is, if $\{c_1, c_2, \cdots, c_m\}$ denotes $m$ ordered samples, then each cluster must follow $\{c_i, c_{i+1}, \cdots, c_{i+h}\}$, where $1 \leq i \leq m, h \geq 0$ and $i + h \leq m$.
-In other words, the samples in a cluster must be adjacent to each other \cite{ester1996density}.
-Clustering of ordered samples essentially identifies certain partition points that divide the ordered samples into several segments, with each segment being considered a separate category \cite{chen2018ordered}.
-A common criterion for finding the best segmentation is to minimize the differences among samples within each segment while to maximize the differences between samples from different segments \cite{bakkelund2022order, gulzar2023oca}.
-To this end, Fisher Optimal Segmentation was proposed to accomplish these objectives, which divides data according to their natural order, leading to maximizing the intra-segment similarity and minimizing the inter-segment difference among the categories while ensuring that the segments are coherent and distinct from one another \cite{fisher-segmentation}.
+In other words, the samples in a cluster must be adjacent to each other.
+Clustering of ordered samples essentially identifies certain partition points that divide the ordered samples into several segments, with each segment being considered a separate category.
+A common criterion for finding the best segmentation is to minimize the differences among samples within each segment while to maximize the differences between samples from different segments.
+To this end, we employ Fisher Optimal Segmentation to accomplish these objectives, which divides data according to their natural order, leading to maximizing the intra-segment similarity and minimizing the inter-segment difference among the categories while ensuring that the segments are coherent and distinct from one another \cite{fisher-segmentation}.